-From a social perspective it is clear that the communities and majority of local people are opposed to the project.
+From a social perspective it is clear that the communities and local people are divided about the oil and gas industry.
 If the project is considered in isolation, the impacts are negligible.
 However, the project does not happen in a vacuum, and the social environment is much wider than the footprint of the project.
 If the social risks and potential damage to cultural and indigenous rights are considered the impact on the social fabric of already vulnerable communities may be significant.
-At this stage communities feel that they cannot make informed decisions.
-Although all legal processes have been followed, the seismic survey industry is not moving at the pace of the community, and in the long run this will be detrimental to the industry.
 Potential future benefits and the economic development of the country should the surveys find any significant resources are not disputed.
-From a social perspective it is recommended that the project proceed subject to the mitigation measures (i.e. meaningful consultation, local research, education, and awareness raising in the project-affected communities) forming part of the conditions for authorisation and being implemented prior to the commencement of the actual survey.
+From a social perspective it is recommended that the project proceed subject to the mitigation measures being implemented.